Academics

 General Requirements of the GCB Program

-Students in GCB take courses, do lab rotations with GCB faculty, and attend the research seminars sponsored by the Institute for Biomedical Informatics (IBI), the seminar series of their host department, as well as weekly student-faculty “chalk talks”.
+Students in both GCB tracks take courses, do lab rotations with GCB faculty, and attend the research seminars sponsored by the Institute for Biomedical Informatics (IBI), the seminar series of their host department, as well as weekly student-faculty “chalk talks”.

 The GCB curriculum combines several required courses specifically designed for the GCB program and additional courses available from other programs.
 In the first year, students take three courses and participate in one lab rotation each semester.
 During the second year, the lab rotation is replaced by pre-dissertation research in the student’s thesis lab under the direction of their mentor.